Who operates Sea and Sky?

 How did you come up with the idea for Sea and Sky?

 Since my early childhood, I have always been interested in astronomy and the oceans.
 These two topics form the basis of my two favorite hobbies.
 I have both a telescope and a saltwater aquarium.
-When I decided to put up a Web site, I thought it would be best to represent the two topics I know the most about.
+When I decided to put together a Web site, I thought it would be a great idea to represent the two topics I know the most about.
 For more information, please visit the My Sea and My Sky pages.
 Here you can find photos of my aquarium and pictures I have taken with my telescope.

-How is this site maintained and paid for?
+How is the site maintained and paid for?

 I do all of the work on the site myself.
-I also pay for the Web hosting service out of my own pocket.
-I do accept sponsorships to help pay for maintaining and operating the site.
+I also pay for the Web hosting services out of my own pocket.
+I do accept sponsorships and ads to help pay for maintaining and operating the site, which tend to be quite expensive.
 If you are interested in sponsoring this Web site, please contact me at the following email address:

 What is the recommended system configuration for Sea and Sky?